hnjfri/house-judiciary-hearings/README.md

 # House Judiciary Committee Hearing Analysis Tool

-This tool scrapes House Judiciary Committee hearing transcripts from the GovInfo website and generates detailed attendance records for legislators using AI analysis.
-The tool can process **ALL hearings** in the 119th Congress with comprehensive search capabilities and resumption support.
+This tool efficiently scrapes House Judiciary Committee hearing transcripts from the official GovInfo website and generates detailed attendance records for legislators using AI analysis.
+The tool processes all 28 actual Judiciary Committee hearings in the 119th Congress with optimized API usage and smart filtering.

-**NEW**: Comprehensive mode finds and processes every hearing in the 119th Congress with batch processing and resumption capabilities.
+**OPTIMIZED**: Uses the free GovInfo API for hearing discovery and simple text filtering, only calling the expensive Anthropic API for final data extraction from confirmed Judiciary hearings.

 ## Features:
-- **Comprehensive Search**: Systematically finds ALL hearings in the 119th Congress using sequential search
-- **AI Analysis**: Uses Claude Sonnet 4 to extract structured information from transcripts
+- **Efficient Discovery**: Uses free GovInfo API with precise search queries to find only actual Judiciary Committee hearings
+- **Smart Filtering**: Simple text validation eliminates false positives without expensive AI calls
+- **Optimized AI Usage**: Anthropic API only called for final data extraction from confirmed hearings (28 calls vs 50+ previously)
 - **Attendance Tracking**: Generates detailed attendance records for specific legislators
 - **Batch Processing**: Processes hearings in configurable batches with progress tracking
 - **Resumption Support**: Can be interrupted and resumed without losing progress
 - **Multiple Output Formats**: Saves data as both JSON and Excel files
 - **Flexible Execution**: Run via Makefile, bash scripts, or direct Python commands
-- **Multiple Modes**: Choose between comprehensive (all hearings) or legacy (5 hearings) modes
+- **Cost Effective**: Minimizes expensive API usage through intelligent filtering

 ## What it extracts:
 - Date of the hearing